-In the event that any of the above circumstances are applicable to the aircraft and if the operator of an aircraft cannot make direct contact with the department, he/she must ensure their Ground Handling Agent or the Air Traffic Controller at the relevant airport contacts the department and reports the prescribed information prior to the aircraft’s arrival.
+In the event that any of the above circumstances are applicable to the aircraft and if the operator of an aircraft cannot make direct contact with the department, the operator must ensure their Ground Handling Agent or local representative at the relevant airport contacts the department and reports the prescribed information prior to the aircraft arrival.
 The operator of an aircraft must also report any changes to the above information.

 The operator of an aircraft on a non-scheduled flight must report the following additional information without exception:

 - the intended first landing place of the aircraft in Australian territory

 - the estimated day and time of arrival of the aircraft at the place referred to in paragraph b)

 - the name and contact details of:

 - if the operator is not the owner of the aircraft— also the owner of the aircraft